LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS2/README.md

 ![](../../materials/week05/lb-cloud/15-db-instance-dns.png)

-- Select the "Inbound" rules tab and click "Edit".
+- Select the "Inbound" rules tab and click "Edit."

 ![](../../materials/week05/lb-cloud/edit-db-security-group.png)

 - Find the PostgreSQL port line and change the Source to your VPC subnet CIDR.
   - This will allow traffic from all instances in your VPC, but not from the outside world.
-- Click "Save".
+- Click "Save."

 ![](../../materials/week05/lb-cloud/allow-db-internal-only.png)